Skip to Main Content

 Log in to Alma.

-In the top navigation bar, click the location tab
+In the top right of the persistent menu bar, click the library/desk selector icon Alma library/desk selector location icon

 • Check Always show current location.